melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 lines, which can be shown on a canvas.

 1. [Stacks, Queues, and Rekursion Revisited](/fsharp/lecture_type3.pdf).
-We give a solution to the classical _maximum secment sum_ problem, using recursion.
+We give a solution to the classical _maximum segment sum_ problem, using recursion.
 We also define interfaces for stacks and queues and provide efficient implementations of both.